 Fresh photography.
 Did you recently change the look of your space or products?
 Your photos should reflect that.

 Relevant Information.
 Fresh content is especially important for e-commerce websites.
-Where products or services change, copy should be updated.
+Where products or services change, a copy should be updated.

 SEO.
-To stay ahead of the competition on search engines, we regularly update and optimize certain aspects of your website such as headlines, photo captions, and content.
+To stay ahead of the competition on search engines, we regularly update and optimize certain aspects of your website, such as headlines, photo captions, and content.

-Consider your long term revenue objectives
+Consider your long-term revenue objectives.

 A powerful online presence supports long-term revenue objectives in a variety of ways.
 For one, it builds brand awareness.
 A unique, branded experience attracts new customers.
 You can get an idea of the amount of traffic searching for your products or services, using tools like Google’s Keyword Planner and Google Trends.
 Needless to say, even with niche products or small markets, there is a lot of quality traffic.